allenai/OLMoE/README.md

 ![](visuals/overview.jpg)

-This repository provides an overview of all resources for the paper ["OLMoE: ..."](https://arxiv.org/abs/TODO).
+This repository provides an overview of all resources for the paper ["OLMoE: Open Mixture-of-Experts Language Models"](https://arxiv.org/abs/TODO).

 - [Artifacts](#artifacts)
 - [Inference](#inference)